 The microDXP, power supplies and microComU

-together constitute a spectrometer that can be connected to virtually
+together constitute a digital pulse-processor that can be connected to virtually

 any controller with USB or RS-232 communications.
 Note: The microComU

 Fig. 1: A general-purpose spectrometer incorporating the microDXP.
 The microComU interface connects the microDXP to the host computer and power supplies.

 where objects with certain pre-defined alloy ratios X, Y and Z are to